oracle-livelabs/adb/shared/adb-refreshable-clones/adb-refreshable-clones.md

 ## Task 1: Create a Table in the Source Database

-1. On the **Autonomous Databases** page, click the **ADW Finance Mart** database instance that you created in the **Provision Autonomous Database** lab.
+1. On the **Autonomous AI Databases** page, click the **ADW Finance Mart** database instance that you created in the **Provision Autonomous AI Database** lab.
 Alternatively, you can create a new database as your source.
 You will insert a line of data into this source database before you clone it.

   ![Click the database instance](images/click-instance.png)